prthiaga/mcrouter-wiki/Stats files.md

 Contains [MD5](http://en.wikipedia.org/wiki/MD5) hashes for each tracked config file (additional files might be tracked due to `@import` statements).
 It provides the same information as [`__mcrouter__.config_sources_info`](Admin-requests) admin request.

 ###stats
 Numerous counters collected by mcrouter.
-These include number of requests received and sent per operation, start time, average request duration, etc. For a detailed explanation on stats exposed by mcrouter see [Stats list](Stats-list).
+These include number of requests received and sent per operation, start time, average request duration, etc. For a detailed explanation on stats exposed by mcrouter see [stats logged to file](Stats-list#stats-logged-to-file).
 Example for setup from [Home page](Home) after running for 10 seconds:

 ```JavaScript
  {